 PAINTING CABINET DOORS - CONSIDERATIONS FOR CONTRACTORS:

 Here is some handy notes for the local cabinet painting contractor in Toronto, Mississauga or Oakville area.
 If your thinking of providing cabinet refinishing as a service these are some factors you need to consider.

 - Space: to paint doors and space to allow the doors to dry and cure.
 Sharrard Painting & Fine Finishing has a 2500 sq ft painting and fine finishing shop with a compliant spray booth located in central Oakville.

-- Dust: created by sanding, keeping the doors dust free between coats is key to keeping presentations of your work from looking like crap.
-Completely clean up (vacuum * 2) prior to primer coat and finish coats.
+- Dust: created by sanding, keeping the doors dust-free between coats is key to keeping presentations of your work from looking like crap.
+Completely clean up (vacuum * 2) prior to the primer coat and finish coats.

 - Removal and Rehanging of doors - putting them back up will take twice as long if you're not the guy who took them down.
 18 Doors can take an afternoon if there are lots of adjustments to be made.
 Your customer will expect you to create level cabinet doors and to fix any rubs the drawers might have had with cabinet doors.
 These have to be fixed because the rubbing of the doors will scratch of the paint off within weeks of you declaring your done.
 If the customer can be responsible for removal and rehanging of the doors you might want take this approach.
 You can establish better boundaries around what you're doing and will need to perform less `miracles` - eg getting another month out of that rusty hinge vs being blamed for breaking it when you tried to remove it from the door.

-- Transporting the doors: if recently painted they will easily get damage during the move.
-Invest in padded moving blankets if you’re in it for the long run.
+- Transporting the doors: if recently painted they will easily get damaged during the move.
+Invest in padded moving blankets if you're in it for the long run.